tinkercademy-bootcamp/chat-project-aryan12cc/exercise-3/README.md

   `create_socket()` in [Compiler Explorer](https://godbolt.org) - Interactive
   tool for exploring how C++ code compiles to assembly
 - What is happening here?
-  - The tool is linking C++ lines to their corresponding Assembly lines
-  - On first sight, the assembly code when `check_error` is introduced goes from 24 lines to 89 lines
-  - I see that there are more functions of the type `.LC*` and `.L*`.
-According to [Stack Overflow](https://stackoverflow.com/questions/78594236/what-does-lc-and-l-mean-and-what-is-its-purpose-in-assembly), `.LC*` is used for constants and `.L*` is used internally to handle branch prediction, cleanup etc.
-  - In the old `create_socket()` code, the majority of the assembly computation is happening in `my_sock = socket(AF_INET, SOCK_STREAM, 0)) < 0`, where the code sets the parameters (registers have a specific order when a function is called), for example `%rax` will only store the answer, `%rdi` and `%rsi` for 1st and 2nd arguments, etc. Here, it is `eax`, `edi`, `esi` because of 32-bit vs 64-bit register architecture.
-  - In the new version `check_error(my_sock < 0, "Socket creation error");` takes up majority of the assembly code.
-A lot of `mov` commands before `check_error` and inside `check_error` means that the compiler is accessing a lot of register values from the memory, which basically is the "overhead" talked about earlier.
-  - On further digging, in the new code, `basic_string` class is being called multiple times.
-Thus, in the new code, the compiler actually has to create a new object of `std::string` and subsequently clean it up after the code finishes.
 - Can you think of any different approaches to this problem?
-  - Not really.
-Instead of passing by value, one may pass by reference so that the string is not copied, but directly moved.
-The string is not being initialized again, so it doesn't affect the rest of the code.
-  - Instead of `std::string`, one may also use `char*` since then, a constructor and destructor will not be called.
 - How can you modify your Makefile to generate assembly code instead of compiled code?
-  - We can add the `-S` flag while compiling to stop at the assemble phase and give us a `.s` (assembly) code for the program.
-Here, we also need to ensure to remove the `-o` directive of naming the executable.
 - **Note**: You can save the generated assembly from Compiler Explorer
 - **Bonus**: Can you view assembly code using your IDE?
-  - On opening the `.s` file, we can view the assembly code.
 - **Bonus**: How do you see the assembly when you step through each line in debugging mode from your IDE?
-  - `layout regs` in gdb gives the register values and you can see it change as and when you move through each line.
 - [x86 assembly reference](http://ref.x86asm.net/) - Comprehensive reference
   for x86 assembly language instructions and syntax